University of Pannonia

-The University of Pannonia (Hungarian Pannon Egyetem, formerly known as Veszprémi Egyetem) is a university with its main campus in Veszprém, Hungary.
+The University of Pannonia (Hungarian Pannon Egyetem, formerly Veszprémi Egyetem) is a university with its main campus in Veszprém, Hungary.
 It was founded in 1949 and is organized in four faculties: Humanities, Engineering, Economics, and Informatics.
 Before 2006, it was named University of Veszprém.

 History

 The university was founded in 1949.
-In the beginning it worked as a regional Heavy Chemical Industry Faculty of the Technical University of Budapest in Veszprém.
-In 1951, it became independent under the name of Veszprém University of Chemical Engineering.
+It began as the Chemical Heavy Industry Faculty in Veszprém of the Technical University of Budapest.
+In 1951, it became independent as Veszprém University of Chemical Engineering.

-The university first offered courses in four areas of chemical technology: Oil and Coal Technology, Electrochemical Industry, Inorganic Chemical Technology, Silicate Chemistry.
-From the mid-1960s two courses — Nuclear Chemistry and Technology, Process Control and System Engineering — became part of the Chemical Engineering education in Veszprém.
+The university first offered specialization in four areas of chemical technology: Oil and Coal Technology, Electrochemical Industry, Inorganic Chemical Technology, Silicate Chemistry.
+Increasing economic needs led the university to expand its curriculum.
+From the mid-1960s two more specializations were added: Nuclear Chemistry and Technology; and Process Control and System Engineering.
+These were followed by Agrochemistry in 1970, Chemical Engineering Management in 1973, higher level foreign language teaching in 1983, and Instrumentation and Measurement Techniques in 1984, and later Information Technology and Automation.